 - Canola oil for deep frying

-When sweet potatoes are cool enough to handle, add glutinous rice flour, baking soda, and approximately ½ cup (120ml) water to the sweet potatoes.
+- When sweet potatoes are cool enough to handle, add glutinous rice flour, baking powder, and approximately ½ cup (120ml) water to the sweet potatoes.
 Mix with a spatula until dough comes together.

 ***Always be extra careful when deep frying.
 Some have experienced the sesame seed balls exploding while deep frying.
 Make sure the heat level is at medium to medium low and fry the balls for no longer than 3 minutes per batch.
 They should be cooked as the crust is pretty thin.
 Remove any balls from the hot oil immediately if you see them expanding.
 Out of the 12 that I fried, only the first one expanded a little more but did not explode.